-4) We forget that our behaviour provides the most potent lessons to the child.
+4. We forget that our behavior provides the most potent lessons to the child.

 It is truly “not what we say but what we do” that the child takes to heart.
 A parent who hits a child for hitting, telling him that hitting is wrong, is in fact teaching that hitting is right, at least for those in power.
 It is the parent who responds to problems with peaceful solutions who is teaching his child how to be a peaceful adult.
 So-called problems present our best opportunity for teaching values because children learn best when they are learning about real things in real life.

-5) We see only the outward behaviour, not the love and good intentions inside the child.
+5. We see only the outward behavior, not the love and good intentions inside the child.

 In the end, parents only want the best for their children.
 As much as we try to raise them into healthy individuals, we often tend to neglect how children are young and need guidance instead of criticism from our side.
 Our perceptions coupled with societal expectations makes us believe that our child is not growing up the right way when he/she might be doing just that; growing up in his/her own way by learning and acquiring things on their own.